 A handheld mobile device is required so that you have a reference source for medication administration, interpretation of diagnostic tests, a medical dictionary, and rationale for signs and symptoms.
-In addition to the handheld device you will be required to purchase software as recommended in Fundamentals of Nursing.
+In addition to the handheld device you will be required to purchase software as recommended in Introduction of Professional Nursing Practice.
 The software will be available at the university bookstore.
-The combined price of the handheld device and the software is less expensive than requiring textbooks for the same content used by other programs.
+The mobile software is intended for use on a handheld device, e.g, cell phone, tablet.

-System requirements for each platform supported:
+System Requirements for each platform supported (See Policy in Appendix)